pytorch/xla/TROUBLESHOOTING.md

     _Possible sources_:

-    - The `item()` operation explicitly asks for evaluating the result.
+    - The `item()` operation explicitly asks to evaluate the result.
 Don't use it unless it's necessary.

     _Solution_:

     - For most ops we can lower them to XLA to fix it.
-Checkout [metrics report section](#metrics-report) to find out the missing ops and open a feature request on github.
+Checkout [metrics report section](#metrics-report) to find out the missing ops and open a feature request on [GitHub](https://github.com/pytorch/xla/issues).
     - Even when a PyTorch tensor is known as a scalar, avoid using `tensor.item()`.
 Keep it as a tensor and use tensor operations on it.
     - Use `torch.where` to substitute control flow when applicable.
       E.g. The control flow with `item()` used in [clip_grad_norm_](https://github.com/pytorch/pytorch/blob/de19eeee99a2a282fc441f637b23d8e50c75ecd1/torch/nn/utils/clip_grad.py#L33) can be simply replaced by `torch.where` with dramatical performance improvement.